Dissolution of a Partnership

 We find mediation often reconciles differences, at significantly lower cost.

-Note that if the partnership is insolvent, then an insolvency practitioner must be appointed.
+If a partnership is insolvent, then an insolvency practitioner must be appointed.
 The final dissolution agreement usually covers:

 A dissolution agreement usually covers: